Content

 Output:

 There are also HTML tags that are marked as "Not supported in HTML5" (HTML Element Reference).
-Checkstyle Javadoc parser can parse those tags too if they are written in Tight-HTML.
+Checkstyle Javadoc parser can parse those tags too.

 Example: